powderflask/bootstrap-extras/README.md

  Download distribution.
 Add it to your project.
 Done.
  External Dependencies:  Bootstrap 3, JQuery 2+
     -- these must be loaded in browser before bse;  Manual dependency to avoid browserify-shim nonsense.

 USAGE:
 ------
+ Each component is a [jQuery UI Widget](http://jqueryui.com/widget/) that can be activated with markup or in code.

  See:  https://powderflask.github.io/bootstrap-extras/

 DEVELOPMENT:
 ------------
-Each component is built using the jQuery UI Widget Factory:  http://jqueryui.com/widget/ (no other dependency or relation to jQuery UI -- just a consistent, convenient way to build plugins)
+Each component is built using the jQuery UI Widget Factory:  http://api.jqueryui.com/jQuery.widget/ (no other dependency or relation to jQuery UI -- just a consistent, convenient way to build plugins)

 The components in this library were custom-build for a specific application.